MicrosoftDocs/entra-docs/docs/standards/nist-authenticator-assurance-level-3.md

 **MacOS Platform SSO**

-Apples macOS 13 (and above) are FIPS 140 Level 2 Overall, with most devices also FIPS 140 Level 3 Physical Security.
+Apple macOS 13 (and above) are FIPS 140 Level 2 Overall, with most devices also FIPS 140 Level 3 Physical Security.
 We recommend referring to the [Apple Platform Certifications](https://support.apple.com/guide/certifications/apc3a7433eb89/web).

 **Passkey in Microsoft Authenticator**

+For additional information on FIPS 140 compliance for Microsoft Authenticator (iOS/Android) See [FIPS 140 compliant for Microsoft Entra authentication](identity/authentication/concept-authentication-authenticator-app.md#fips-140-compliant-for-microsoft-entra-authentication)

 ## Reauthentication

 For AAL3, NIST requirements are reauthentication every 12 hours, regardless of user activity.
-Reauthentication is required after a period of inactivity 15 minutes or longer.
+Reauthentication is recommended after a period of inactivity 15 minutes or longer.
 Presenting both factors is required.

 To meet the requirement for reauthentication, regardless of user activity, Microsoft recommends configuring [user sign-in frequency](~/identity/conditional-access/howto-conditional-access-session-lifetime.md) to 12 hours.

 NIST allows for compensating controls to confirm subscriber presence:

-* Set a session inactivity time out of 15 minutes: Lock the device at the OS level by using Microsoft Configuration Manager, Group Policy Object (GPO), or Intune.
-For the subscriber to unlock it, require local authentication.

 * Set timeout, regardless of activity, by running a scheduled task using Configuration Manager, GPO, or Intune.
 Lock the machine after 12 hours, regardless of activity.

+* For the recommended inactivity time out, you can set a session inactivity time out of 15 minutes: Lock the device at the OS level by using Microsoft Configuration Manager, Group Policy Object (GPO), or Intune.
+For the subscriber to unlock it, require local authentication.

 ## Man-in-the-middle resistance